petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/developer-guide/notification-api-basics.md

 #### Examine the cURL Command

-The `BlogPostingsSubscription_PUT_ById.sh` script subscribes to notifications for blog postings on a given site by calling a `headless-delivery` application REST service.
+The `BlogPostings_PUT_Subscribe_ToSites.sh` script subscribes to notifications for blog postings on a given site by calling a `headless-delivery` application REST service.

 Here are the command's arguments: